Gillingham Primary School

 We, therefore, teach our children the skills they need to be great readers, give them the knowledge they need in order to understand what they read and provide them with opportunities to make links across their learning and respond with their opinions about what they have read.

-Children begin their ‘reading journey’ in the Early Years Foundation Stage (EYFS) by participating in daily phonic lessons following the Jolly Phonics Synthetic Programme (please refer to our Phonics Policy for more detail).
-They choose reading books from our banded book reading scheme which are linked to their phonic knowledge.
-Daily phonic lessons continue in Year 1 following the Jolly Grammar Pathway.
-In Year 2 children participate in guided reading lessons (which enable them to talk confidently about their reading) and this extends into whole class reading lessons in years 3 to 6 (which focus on vocabulary development, reading skills, reading aloud skills and immersion in a wide range of texts).
-The children continue to choose books from our progressive banded book reading scheme for independent reading.
+Children begin their ‘reading journey’ in the Early Years Foundation Stage (EYFS) and Year 1 by participating in daily phonics lessons following the Little Wandle Letters and Sounds programme (please refer to our Phonics Policy for more detail).
+All children in Year 2 have daily phonics sessions in the Autumn term and then follow Bridge to Spelling.
+In Years 3 to 6, children participate in whole class reading lessons, using high quality texts, to enable them to continually develop their reading fluency, stamina, prosody and comprehension skills.
+Our children continue to choose books from our progressive banded book reading scheme for independent reading.
 Adults read aloud for pleasure from a more challenging class book every day and this acts as a stimulus for deeper thinking and prediction skills.

 The ‘Bookfinder’ tool will also help you discover the very best children’s books https://www.booktrust.org.uk/books-and-reading/bookfinder/.

-Please refer to the ‘English Intent Statement’ document for more details about how we teach reading.
+Please refer to the ‘Reading Intent, Implementation and Impact’ document for more details about how we teach reading at Gillingham Primary School

 Writing

 Our aim, when teaching writing, is for our children to view themselves as writers and enjoy the writing process.
-We also support them to write with confidence and accuracy across the curriculum, enabling them to ultimately communicate successfully throughout life.
+At Gillingham Primary School, children write for a range of purposes and audiences.
+We teach them to write with confidence and accuracy across the curriculum, enabling them to ultimately communicate successfully throughout life.